fedosejev/insight/README.md

 <img src="./insight-logo.png" alt="Insight Logo" width="150" />

-Easily collect and publish your daily observations.
+Easily collect and publish your daily insights.

-__Insight__ is a static microblog generator that is tailored for publishing your daily observations.
+__Insight__ is a static microblog generator that is tailored for publishing your daily insights.
 [See Insight in action](https://fedosejev.github.io/insight/).

 ## Install